 Michael S. Bigin

-Mr. Bigin has been named a Super Lawyer by Super Lawyers Magazine in 2017.
-In 2014, Mr. Bigin was selected to Super Lawyers Magazine’s New York Metro Rising Stars list in 2014 and was named a Super Lawyer by Super Lawyers Magazine in 2017-2018.
+Michael S. Bigin has been recognized by the legal industry for his work on behalf of clients.
+Mr. Bigin was selected to Super Lawyers Magazine’s New York Metro Rising Stars list in 2014 and was named a Super Lawyer by Super Lawyers Magazine in 2017-2018.
 Mr. Bigin has also been recommended by The Legal 500 United States in 2013 and 2016.

-Mr. Bigin has practiced securities litigation for over 15 years.
-Before joining the Firm, Mr. Bigin was an associate at a Manhattan law firm where he represented plaintiffs in class actions alleging securities fraud.
-There, Mr. Bigin had success litigating against large public companies including: In re Computer Associates Securities Litigation, No. 02-CV-1226 (E.D.N.Y.) (settlement of 5.7 million shares, value estimated at $134 million) and In re IKON Office Solutions, Inc. Securities Litigation, No. 98-CV-4606 (E.D.
-Pa.) ($111 million recovery).
+Mr. Bigin has practiced complex litigation for over 15 years.
+Before joining Bernstein Liebhard, Mr. Bigin was an associate at a Manhattan law firm where he represented plaintiffs in class actions alleging securities fraud.
+There, Mr. Bigin had success litigating against large public companies including: In re IKON Office Solutions, Inc. Securities Litigation, No. 98-CV-4606 (E.D.
+Pa.) ($111 million recovery), and In re Computer Associates Securities Litigation, No. 02-CV-1226 (E.D.N.Y.) (settlement of 5.7 million shares, valued at $134 million).

-In addition to securities class actions, Mr. Bigin represents clients in commercial disputes, commercial insurance matters, and claims asserting investors’ rights and consumer protection.
-For example, in 2016, Mr. Bigin won summary judgment on behalf of his client concerning a $1.9 million fee dispute after completing discovery, which involved obtaining testimony from multiple, senior partners of law firms.
+In addition to class actions, Mr. Bigin represents individual clients in commercial disputes, commercial insurance matters, qui tam actions, employment claims, and consumer protection matters.
+For example, Mr. Bigin won summary judgment on behalf of his client concerning a $1.9 million fee dispute after completing discovery, which involved obtaining testimony from multiple, senior partners of law firms.
 Additionally, Mr. Bigin has advised and represented individual whistleblowers alleging violations of the False Claims Act, violations of the Social Security Act, Medicare and Medicaid fraud, insider trading, and tax fraud.

-Mr. Bigin is admitted to practice in the States of New York and Connecticut, the United States Court of Appeals for the Second and Eleventh Circuits, and the United States District Courts for the Southern and Eastern Districts of New York.
+Mr. Bigin is admitted to practice in the States of New York and Connecticut, the United States District Courts for the Southern and Eastern Districts of New York, and the United States Court of Appeals for the Second, Ninth, and Eleventh Circuits.